Is this event a road-only ride or off-road?

 Can I partner up with other people to fundraise?

 Yes, you absolutely can.
 You can partner up with others doing the ride and fundraise together to be part of a wider team.
-Please note though, there is still a minimum to fundraise of $1,000 per person.
-However, you can choose to continue fundraising to a greater amount to help support Camp Quality.
+Please note though, there is still a minimum to fundraise of $1,500 per rider and $500 per pillion.
+However, we hope you will continue fundraising to a greater amount to help support Camp Quality.

 Are we covered under Camp Quality’s Public Liability Insurance?